Harmful Sexual Behaviour

 Abusive/inappropriate behaviour is often characterised by a lack of true consent, the presence of a power imbalance and exploitation.

-The WSCB have a published safeguarding procedure for professionals called Children and Young People who Display Sexually Inappropriate and Harmful Behaviour.
+The WSCP have a published safeguarding procedure for professionals called Children and Young People who Display Sexually Inappropriate and Harmful Behaviour.
 The procedure and the Brook Traffic Light Tool can be accessed here.

 Useful Links and Resources

-- NSPCC Harmful Sexual Behaviour (HSB) Audit Tool
+- NSPCC Harmful Sexual Behaviour (HSB) Audit Framework

 - NICE Guidance